Brown Bears: Varsity athletics

+†: Track and field includes both indoor and outdoor.

 Additions and subtractions

 In 2011, a Special Committee recommended that Brown cut four varsity sports due to Brown's budget cut backs—men's fencing, women's fencing, men's wrestling, and women's skiing—and recommended elevating at least one women's sport to varsity status to ensure Title IX compliance.
 These proposed changes would have reduced the number of varsity sports at Brown from 37 to 34.
 None of the four varsity programs were cut.

 In May 2020, Brown announced they would transition eleven varsity programs—men's and women's fencing, men's and women's golf, women's skiing, men's and women's squash, women's equestrian, men's indoor track and field, men's outdoor track and field and men's cross country—to club status.
 Women's sailing and coed sailing would become varsity programs.
 Brown had 38 varsity sports before the announced cuts (only Harvard and Stanford had more), but was the least successful Ivy League school, winning 2.8% of league titles from 2008 to 2018.

 In December 2020, the women's fencing and equestrian teams were restored to varsity status.

+In January 2026, the University announced that men's and women's squash and men's and women's golf would be restored to varsity status as of July 1, 2026.